smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 ``MemberSpecializationInfo``
 ----------------------------

-Let's consider implicit instantiation of a member:
+Let's consider instantiation of a member:

 .. code-block:: c++